Aikatsu! The Movie: Production

-On February 2014, it was announced that a first film for the Aikatsu! series was in development, with an original story focusing on the main three characters: Ichigo, Aoi and Ran.
+In February 2014, it was announced that a first film for the Aikatsu! series was in development, with an original story focusing on the main three characters: Ichigo, Aoi and Ran.

 Release

 The film was released in theaters in Japan on December 13, 2014.

 Reception

 Box office

 The film opened at number 5 out of top 10 in the Japanese box office in its opening weekend, and ranked number 1 on viewer statisfaction ratings on its first day.